-All enrolled subjects will be followed in the long term follow-up period for survival and disease status, if applicable.
-Subjects will begin the long term follow-up period after they have completed the Month 3 visit of the post treatment assessment period (whether they have responded to treatment or went straight to the Month 3 visit due to disease progression)
+All enrolled subjects will be followed in the long-term follow-up period for survival and disease status per this protocol SOA, if applicable, until the transition to the LTFU study, KT-US-982-5968.
+Subjects will begin the long-term follow-up period after completion of the Month 3 visit, following axicabtagene ciloleucel infusion.

-- Every 3 months (\pm 2 weeks) through Month 18 - Every 6 months (\pm 1 month) between Month 24 - Month 60 - Beginning with year 6, Month 72 (\pm 3 months), subjects will return to the clinic 1 time annually up to 15 years.
+- Every 3 months ( $\pm$ 2 weeks) through Month 18 - Every 6 months ( $\pm$ 1 month) between Month 24 - Month 60

+- Beginning with year 6, Month 72 ( $\pm$ 3 months), subjects will return to the clinic 1 time annually up to 15 years.